 Incident reporting main

-An incident that causes damage to equipment or plant, because of a hazard that should have been reported but was not, will likely result in your removal from site
+- Reporting a hazard will not see you removed from site.
+An incident that causes damage to equipment or plant, because of a hazard that should have been reported but was not, may well result in your removal from site

-- An injury that was caused because of a hazard that should have been reported but was not, can have very serious financial, social and personal implications
+- An injury that was caused because of a hazard that should have been reported but was not, can also have very serious financial, social and personal implications

 - No job is so important that you should risk your health and safety

 How to report a Health & Safety issue or concern

 Do not think because you may be new on site that you should not report a hazard.

 To report any health & safety concern or hazard please contact the Hays Health and Safety team by calling:

 Alternatively, if you prefer you can also report this by speaking to your Hays consultant.
 Hays will always work to ensure that your safety comes first and so and will take the necessary steps required to safeguard this.
 All calls are confidential, your identity will not be divulged without your specific prior consent.